kenjdavidson/jekyll-kb/_docs/getting-started/installation.md

 ## Clone / Fork

-Clone or Fork the (project)[https://github.com:kenjdavidson/base16-scss.git].
+Clone or Fork the [project](https://github.com:kenjdavidson/base16-scss.git).
 Start modifying the content for your own site and publish as you normally would.

+## Project Structure

+Although a quick peek at the code would provide the structure - not every one checks it out - so here is a quick run through of the project structure: